kubesphere/website/KubeSphere Documentation Style Guide.md

 - Write clearly, concisely and precisely.
 - English is the preferred language to use when you write documentation.
 If you are not sure whether you are writing correctly, you can use grammar checkers (for example, [grammarly](https://www.grammarly.com/)).
 Although they are not 100% accurate, they can help you get rid of most of the wording issues.
 That said, Chinese is also acceptable if you really don't know how to express your meaning in English.
-- It is recommended that you use more images or diagrams to show UI functions and logical relations with tools such as [draw.io](https://draw.io).
+- Recommended image or diagram tools: [draw.io](https://draw.io) and [Visio](https://www.microsoft.com/en-ww/microsoft-365/visio/flowchart-software/).

 ## Preparation Notice